GDell/raspi_arduino/README.md

 <https://www.cnet.com/how-to/how-to-setup-bluetooth-on-a-raspberry-pi-3/>

-Them ...
+Then ...

 Follow this guide in order to allow python to access the Raspberry Pi's bluetooth module.

 <http://blog.davidvassallo.me/2014/05/11/android-linux-raspberry-pi-bluetooth-communication/>

-In order to host something on local internet, host on an open port with the Rpi's IP address as the hostname.
+In order to host something on your local internet, host on an open port with the Rpi's IP address as the hostname.
 In order to do this, we will need to find what port the Rpi is listening over your local internet.

 You can see what ports are open on this Rpi or other computers on the network using this command on your local computer:

 `sudo nmap -O 192.168.1.170`